kintone-labs/kintone-ios-sdk/docs/docs/reference/model/app/app/get-app-deploy-status-response.md

 ### getApps()

-> Get information of the deploy status of an app
+Get information of the deploy statuses of multiple app

 **Parameter**